Rudrabha/LipGAN/README.md

 We need to do two things: (i) Save the MFCC features from the audio and (ii) extract and save the facial crops of each frame in the video.

 ##### Saving the MFCC features
 We use MATLAB to save the MFCC files for all the videos present in the dataset.
-Feel free to experiment with Python [Librosa](https://librosa.github.io/librosa/) library instead of the MATLAB code.
+Refer to the [fully_pythonic branch](https://github.com/Rudrabha/LipGAN/tree/fully_pythonic) if you do not want to use MATLAB.

 ```bash
 # Please copy the appropriate LRS2 train split's filelist.txt to the filelists/ folder.
 The example below is shown for LRS2.